h2nguyen/mscons-restify/docs/mscons-parsing-process.md

 Some segments, like UNA (Service String Advice), require special handling:

 1. **UNA Segment**: The UNA segment defines the delimiters used in the EDIFACT message and must be processed before any other segments.
-   - The parser checks for a UNA segment at the beginning of the file before splitting the text into segments
+   - The parser checks for a UNA segment at the beginning of the file or somewhere in the middle of the text before splitting the text into segments
-   - If found, it extracts the UNA segment, processes it to set custom delimiters, and removes it from the text
+   - If found, it processes the UNA segment to set custom delimiters and flags it to be skipped during segment processing
    - The UNA segment handler updates the parsing context’s UNA segment based on the custom delimiters defined in the UNA segment itself
    - This ensures that all subsequent segments are parsed correctly using the custom delimiters

+2. **Invalid Prefixes**: The parser can handle segments with invalid prefixes.
+   - For each segment, the parser checks if it starts with a valid segment type
+   - If not, it looks for a valid segment type within the segment data
+   - If found, it removes the invalid prefix and logs a warning
+   - This allows the parser to handle malformed EDIFACT messages that may have been corrupted or modified

 For segments that require special handling: